When do I register and prepare my course schedule?

-The Transfer Office automatically will evaluate all previous work towards Stony Brook's D.E.C. categories and total credit hours.
+The Academic and Transfer Advising Services' office automatically will evaluate all previous work towards Stony Brook's D.E.C. categories and total credit hours.
 Transfer credit will be entered on the official University transcript.
-Grades received for transferred courses are not shown nor are they included in the calculation of your cumulative g.p.a. at Stony Brook.
+Grades received for transferred courses are not included in the calculation of your cumulative g.p.a. at Stony Brook.

 If a course isn't listed in one of these guides or you went to a school for which we do not have a guide, you may initiate evaluations for upper-division, major, or minor credit:

 - Fill out a transfer credit evaluation form (available at the Academic and Transfer Advising Services Office) and attach an official description of the course from the previous school's course catalog.
 Some departments may require a course syllabus as well.

 - Take the completed form, along with an attached course description, to the corresponding academic department at Stony Brook.
 For example, a psychology course should be evaluated by Stony Brook's Department of Psychology.

 - Take the completed form (described above) to the major or minor department.
 Make sure that the Undergraduate Director for your major or minor has a copy of your transfer transcript(s) and has confirmed relevant course equivalencies.
 The Academic and Transfer Advising Services' office can provide you with a list of Undergraduate Program Directors.